 - Get rid of any unnecessary elements that don’t support users’ tasks.
 Remember, content is your interface.

 - Use a single input field whenever possible.
 Multiple fields and making users switch between different modes creates a bad user experience and the pushes user instantly leave your app.

 - Overusing push notification is another bad practice.
 This annoys the user and gives them a major reason to uninstall your app.

 - Consider future-proofing your app.
-Today, you might want to just fulfil the demands of your target audience.
+Today, you might want to just fulfill the demands of your target audience.
 But you should also make sure that the application can bring you profit for further development.
 The efficiently you market your app, the earlier you receive profit and the faster you add more features and grow your app.

 - Choosing the right and speedy database also plays an important role in the success of your app.
-So always consider the following factors while choosing a database: Required size, Data structure, Speed and scalability and Safety and security of data.
+So always consider the following factors while choosing a database: Required size, Data structure, Speed and scalability, and Safety and security of data.

 7. Test your mobile app

 After the development is done, it’s time to test your mobile to ensure there are no bugs and the user experience is as intuitive as you created and tested your wireframes.
 While there are various kinds of testing available, we would recommend you go for at least two testings: Internal Test and the External Test.